Steam Boiler Overview: Essential Knowledge, Functions, Benefits and Safety Insights

 • Indian Boiler Regulations (IBR)

-• State-level boiler inspection authorities
+• State-level inspection authorities

 • Design and manufacturing standards